 This does not need to be a super strict “diet”, again, you want something that’s sustainable so start making those small changes.
 Also, if you completely bomb breakfast and eat 3 donuts and wash it down with some chocolate milk, that’s ok!
 Don’t wait until Monday to start again, your next snack or meal is your opportunity to make a better choice to nourish your body and feel better.

 Finally, plan ahead.
 Planning is a huge part of being successful in changing your eating habits.
-Bring healthy snacks and keep your belly full of nutrient dense foods.
+Bring healthy snacks and keep your stomach full of nutrient dense foods.
 If you find yourself in a situation that you need food and didn’t plan ahead, make the best choice possible and plan better next time.

 What should the majority of my diet consist of?